servo/servo/docs/ORGANIZATION.md

     * APIs to the profile crate for crates that don't want to depend on the profile crate for build speed reasons.
   * script
     * Implementation of the DOM (native Rust code and bindings to SpiderMonkey).
+  * script_layout_interface
+    * The API the script crate provides for the layout crate.
   * script_traits
     * APIs to the script crate for crates that don't want to depend on the script crate for build speed reasons.
   * servo